-Claudine Barretto and Kris Aquino were both hailed as Box Office Queens of 2006 for their top grossing film, Sukob.
+Claudine Barretto and Kris Aquino were both hailed as the Box Office Queens of 2006 for their top grossing film Sukob.
 Incidentally, Star Cinema, the movie outfit of ABS-CBN that produced this horror flick, was chosen as the Most Popular Film Producer during the Guillermo Mendoza Memorial Scholarship Foundation Inc.'s 37th Grand Annual Awards and Coronation Night held last night, April 25, at the RCBC Plaza, Makati City.

 Claudine, who is now six months pregnant with Raymart Santiago's baby, was pleasantly surprised when she learned about her award.
 "I'm very happy, isang napakalaking karangalan.
 Hindi ko akalain na posible pala ‘yon [ang magkaroon ng tie]," the actress told PEP (Philippine Entertainment Portal] moments after she received her trophy from the award-giving body.

 Her Sukob co-star Kris was unable to attend the event because she is still confined at Makati Medical Center after giving birth to her son, James Jr., last April 19 .

 Vic Sotto feigned surprise when his name was called as the Box Office King.
 "Sa apat na taon, ngayon lang ako naghanda ng speech," he began, then brought out several typewritten pages, which were actually the program of the awards night.
 "Biro lang, comedian ako, e.
 Salamat, as usual, nagbibiro lang ako last year pero natotohanan na.
 Again, nagpapasalamat ako sa Guillermo Mendoza Foundation...Scholarship something, something...apat na taon na, hindi ko pa mamemorize!"